Original schematic illustration of a supersonic flight concept with a Lightning silhouette and simplified shock-line motif (not a photograph).

 Air‑intercept radar matured from ranging sets to track‑while‑scan capabilities; IR missiles (Firestreak → Red Top; AIM‑9 Sidewinder) shifted the weapons mix from guns to guided weapons.
 British Ferranti AI.23 enabled the Lightning's day/night intercept role; NATO doctrine knitted ground control, datalinks, and onboard sensors into a coherent kill chain.

 British Ferranti AI.23 radar enabled the Lightning's day/night intercept role, providing target detection and tracking capabilities essential for all-weather operations.
 The AI.23 integrated ranging and sighting functions, enabling missile engagements in all weather conditions.
-The comprehensive documentation of AI.23 development ensures that Britain's contribution to radar technology is properly recognized.
+23 development ensures that Britain's contribution to radar technology is properly recognized.

 NATO doctrine knitted ground control, datalinks, and onboard sensors into a coherent kill chain.
 Ground-based radar provided early warning and initial guidance, while datalinks enabled rapid target handoffs.
-Onboard sensors completed the engagement, creating an integrated air defense system.
-The comprehensive documentation of NATO doctrine ensures that this integration is properly understood.
+Onboard sensors completed the engagement, creating an integrated air defence system.

 Doctrine: Point Defence vs Continental Shield